FDA LISTING INC: EXPERIENCED ADVISORS FOR FULL-SERVICE FDA REGISTRATION & COMPLIANCE

 Furthermore, using concise and easy-to-understand language on the cosmetic label is critical, as technical terms or complex wording could confuse or mislead consumers.
 Given the available surface area, complying with the minimum font size requirements on the cosmetic label is vital.
 Cautions and warnings are another indispensable part of the cosmetic label; specific precautionary measures such as preliminary skin tests or self-pressurized container warnings are good examples.

-We further review your ingredients for proper listing and cross-check them with the FDA’s available cosmetic ingredient resources.
-Lastly, we look at your label from the individual regulatory and US customer perspectives.
-We provide suggestions for proper wordings based on standard American English and design implications and interpretations in the eyes of an average American customer, ensuring your product resonates in the US market.
-Please feel free to call or email us if you need assistance.
+We further review your ingredients to ensure proper listing, including INCL formatting.
+Lastly, we examine your label from both individual regulatory and US customer perspectives.
+We provide suggestions for appropriate wording based on standard American English and design implications, ensuring your product resonates with the average American customer and thereby enhancing its presence in the US market.

 Service Details & Fees